IMAGE OF THE DAY

 Multispectral imaging (VNIR), WorldView-3 Short Wave InfraRed (SWIR), and thematic mineral mapping allow researchers to collect reflectance data and absorption properties of soils, rock, and vegetation.
 By leveraging wavelengths and spectral reflectance data, spectral signatures, invisible to the human eye, can be established for mineral traces located on the surface.
 Our satellite imaging technology can yield unrivaled insight as to the composition of earth surfaces, greatly aiding geologists, scientists and researchers.
 This data could be utilized by trained photo geologists to interpret surface lithology, identify clays, oxides, soil types and identify potential locations of minerals, from high and medium resolution satellite imagery.

-Satellite Imaging Corporation (SIC) has developed comprehensive policy and procedures to include QA and QC in the planning stage of every project involving the use of remote sensing data for GIS mapping.
-Using our extensive array of advanced satellite sensors, we can provide you with data and imagery of unparalleled quality and geospatial accuracy to support your 2D or 3D GIS map applications such as precision agriculture mapping.
-One of the primary services provided by SIC during the implementation of a GIS project is the georeferencing of various data layers to one common mapping projection of choice.
+Satellite Imaging Corporation (SIC) has developed comprehensive policy and procedures to include QA and QC in the planning stage of every project involving the use of satellite, aerial, and UAV remote sensing data for GIS mapping.
+Using our extensive array of advanced satellite sensors to acquire new imagery, or use customer provided UAV imagery, we can provide you with unparalleled quality and geospatial accuracy to support your 2D or 3D GIS map applications such as precision agriculture mapping, land-cover classifications, change-detection from detailed VNIR, SWIR satellite imagery, Hyperspectral analysis to initiate or update Artificial Intelligence (AI), Machine Learning (ML), Computer Vision (CV) algorithms and management systems.

 From construction site selection and evaluation to the assessment of existing structures, we have solutions designed to help facilitate every step of your project.